medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

     * DiagnosticReport.issued represents the dateTime the version of the report was made.
 * Sending date and time (Danish: Afsendelsesdato og tidspunkt)
     * Bundle.timestamp represents the time Bundle is generated.
-    * Provenance.occuredDateTime[x] represents the time the HomeCareObservation is sent, in a human-readable time
+    * Provenance.occuredDateTime[x] represents the time the HomeCareObservation message is sent, in a human-readable time
     * Provenance.recorded represents the time the HomeCareObservation  is sent, in a machine-readable time

 It is assumed that in most cases, the Bundle.timestamp, provenance.occuredDateTime[x] and provenance.recorded will be equal,as the events happens instantly after eachother.
 However, there might be systems where the sending is delayed compared to the real world-event and bundle generation, hence will the Provenance timestamps differentiate from Bundle timestamp.